 Migration and Tongan Culture

 Our long, successful, and continuing story of migration across the globe attests to the extraordinary adaptability of humans.
-Part of our success likely lies in adaptive learning strategies.
-Adopting majority behavior, maintaining ethnic markers, and other similar strategies are broadly favored by evolutionary models, though the empirical program is lagging.
-To fill the gap, I conduct ethnographic fieldwork among the Polynesian people of Tonga in the Tongan islands and the Tonga diaspora.
-My objective is to test whether evolutionary-favored learning strategies can explain the cultural variation I see among Tongan migrants in Utah, the Western U.S., and other parts of the world.
+Part of our success likely lies in learning adaptive strategies.
+Adopting majority behavior, developing ethnic markers, and other similar strategies are broadly favored by evolutionary models, though the empirical program is lagging.
+To fill the gap, I conduct ethnographic fieldwork among the people of Tonga in the Tongan islands and the Tonga diaspora.
+My objective is to explore evolutionary explanations of the cultural variation I see among Tongan migrants in Utah, the Western U.S., and other parts of the world.

 While the cause and effects of migration are my main focus, I really enjoy collaboration on interesting problems.
 See my publication list to check out where I have been in other exciting areas.